 - The defendant failed to remedy the dangerous condition; and

 In personal injury cases, Louisiana courts use the concept of pure comparative fault.
-Under the pure comparative fault rule, codified under Louisiana Civil Code Article 2323, plaintiffs may recover damages no matter the degree of fault that they contributed to the accident.
+Under the pure comparative fault rule, codified under CC §2323, plaintiffs may recover damages no matter the degree of fault that they contributed to the accident.
 If they were somewhat responsible for causing their own injuries, the total damages award would be reduced by their percentage of fault.

 For example, if a plaintiff was 60 percent at fault for a premises liability accident in Avoyelles Parish, they could still sue the defendant.
 However, they could only receive 40 percent of the total value of their damages.

-Exploring Options With a Marksville Premises Liability Attorney
+Explore Your Options Today with a Marksville Premises Liability Attorney

-Under the law, you do not have to simply endure or pay for these damages.
 You may explore your legal options today by contacting a Marksville premises liability lawyer.
-Attorneys could help you evaluate the types and extent of your damages, negotiate with the defendant and their attorney, and establish evidence of negligence in pursuit of your fair compensation.
+Our attorneys could help you evaluate the types and extent of your damages, negotiate with the defendant and their attorney, and establish evidence of negligence in pursuit of your fair compensation.